Profile picture for user deondra.rose@duke.edu

 In the News

-Deondra Rose quoted by Stefanie Pousoulides, "Sanford Safe Space Sees 'Regular Use' One Year" Duke Chronicle, February 6, 2018.
+Quoted by Stefanie Pousoulides in "Sanford Safe Space Sees 'Regular Use' One Year," Duke Chronicle, February 6, 2018.

-Deondra Rose quoted on gaining institutional knowledge to effect change by Carol Jackson, "Secret Lives of Sanford Professors: Pageants and Policy" Sanford School of Public Policy, March 30, 2015.
+Quoted by Carol Jackson in "Secret Lives of Sanford Professors: Pageants and Policy," Sanford School of Public Policy, March 30, 2015.

 Publications